 We have sought to align the equity and cash components of our executive compensation program with industry peers in order to offer compensation packages that enable us to attract and retain talented executive officers.
 The Compensation Committee continues to evaluate the relative importance of equity and cash components of total compensation.
 We do not believe that our executive compensation program encourages excessive risk-taking by our executive officers.
 For example, long-term equity awards tied to the value of our common stock represent a significant component of an executive officer's total direct compensation, as evidenced by the compensation breakdown contained in the Summary Compensation Table that follows.
-Those awards promote a commonality of interest between our executive officers and our stockholders in sustaining and increasing stockholder value.
-Because the equity awards are typically made on an annual basis to our executive officers, they always have unvested awards outstanding that could decrease significantly in value if our business is not managed to achieve its long-term goals.
+Those awards promote a long-term commonality of interest between our executive officers and our stockholders in sustaining and increasing stockholder value.
+Because the equity awards are typically made on an annual basis to our executive officers, vested and unvested awards that are outstanding can decrease in value or have no value in the event of stock price declines, whether due to market factors or whether our business is not managed to achieve its long-term goals.
 Thus, our executive compensation program is not heavily weighted toward short-term incentives, and we have taken what we believe are reasonable steps to protect against the potential of disproportionately large short-term incentives that might encourage excessive risk taking.